 Personally – I have a river about 4 – 5 miles from my house.
 If the city water was shut off, I would have to transport the water from the river to my house, and then run it through my Berkey water filter. have no way to get water except what I have put up, or comes through the faucet.
 If my family and I had to leave our home, we would hook up the pit, load up our supplies in the back of the truck and SUV, and head to the camp.

-Cooking – as stated before, my primary way of cooking post STHF is with a pit on a trailer.
+As stated before, my primary way of cooking post SHTF is with a pit on a trailer.
 At the camp I like to keep about 2+ cords of dried wood.
 So cooking should not be a problem.
 Part of the wood is pecan, which is used for smoking meat.

 Plans are to add a vertical smoker to the front of the pit, so that I can have a portable smoke house.
 That way I can make jerky or sausage.